cuttlefishh/python-for-data-analysis/README.md

 _Schedule is subject to change._

-There are 10 weeks and 2 lessons per week, for a total of 20 lessons.
-Math!
+The course consists of 20 lessons.
+It was originally taught as 2 lessons per week for 10 weeks, but the material can be covered at any pace.

-Week 1 plus half of Week 2 will be an introduction to the command line.
+Lessons 1-3 will be an introduction to the command line.
 By the end of this tutorial, everyone will be familiar with basic Unix commands.

-Weeks 2-4 will be an introduction to programming using Python.
+Lessons 4-9 will be an introduction to programming using Python.
 The main text will be Shaw's _Learn Python 3 the Hard Way_.
 For those with experience in a programming language other than Python, Lutz's _Learning Python_ will provide a more thorough introduction to programming Python.
 We will learn to use IPython and IPython Notebooks (also called Jupyter), a much richer Python experience than the Unix command line or Python interpreter.

-Weeks 5-10 will focus on Python packages for data analysis.
+Lessons 10-18 will focus on Python packages for data analysis.
 We will work through McKinney's _Python for Data Analysis_, which is all about analyzing data, doing statistics, and making pretty plots.
-You may find that Python can emulate much of the functionality of R and MATLAB.
+You may find that Python can emulate or exceed much of the functionality of R and MATLAB.

+Lessons 19-20 conclude the course with two skills useful in developing code: writing your own classes and modules, and sharing your code on GitHub.

 ## Lesson Schedule